OWASP/owasp-summit-2017/pages/faq/registration-info.md

 2. To register as an onsite participant:

-To add your name to this repo, please fork the repo and create your page here (https://github.com/OWASP/owasp-summit-2017/tree/master/Participants).
+To add your name to this repo, please fork the repo and create your page [here](https://github.com/OWASP/owasp-summit-2017/tree/master/Participants).